jeremyseow/AWS/Learning Path/AWS/Compute/AWS Lambda/AWS Lambda.md

 	- Write the code using the code editor provided by Lambda
 	- Upload your application code in the form of one or more Lambda functions
 		- Package your code and dependencies in a deployment package, then upload the deployment package to create your Lambda function
+			- ==A deployment package is a ZIP archive that contains your function code and dependencies==
-		- Use layers to manage your function's dependencies and keep your deployment package small
+		- ==Use layers to manage your function's dependencies and keep your deployment package small==
-		- **Lambda stores code in Amazon S3 and encrypts it at rest**
+		- You can upload the package directly to Lambda, or to a S3 bucket, and then upload it to Lambda
+			- ==If the deployment package is larger than 50 MB, you must use  S3==
+			- Lambda will either take the package you uploaded directly, or copy the package in your S3 bucket, and store it in a private S3 bucket in ==encrypted form==
 		- https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html
 	- Configure Lambda functions to execute your code upon specific triggers from supported event sources
 		- For example, a Lambda function could be triggered when an S3 event occurs, such as an object being uploaded to an S3 bucket